 Located at the gondola summit are two unique attractions: The two-story Snow Fort, the centerpiece of the resort’s recurring Kidtopia celebrations designed for the younger set, and Adventure Point.
-The latter complex includes one of the best tubing parks in the state, with four adrenaline-pumping lanes that navigate a good pitch followed by a lengthy runout (in the summer, snowcats push snow from the massive Snow Fort to the tubing hill, which stays open into July).
+The latter complex includes one of the best tubing parks in the state, with adrenaline-pumping lanes that navigate a good pitch followed by a lengthy runout (in the summer, snowcats push snow from the massive Snow Fort to the tubing hill, which stays open into the summer months).

 Adventure Point also includes snowbike and snowcycle rentals, and serves as headquarters for the Keystone Adventure Tours snowcat operation, which takes passengers into Independence Bowl for plentiful powder and a delicious gourmet lunch at a cozy yurt.